Here's a great idea for an easy, one-dish meal — herb-roasted chicken thighs baked on a bed of potatoes.

 Layer a casserole dish with thinly sliced potatoes, top with thinly sliced shallots, top with chicken thighs, douse with an herby vinaigrette, and roast until the chicken is golden brown.

-We've taken this approach in a decidedly French direction with shallots, Dijon, and tarragon, but you could just as easily aim for Greece, and use oregano, olives and a few lemon slices.
+We've taken this approach in a decidedly French direction with shallots, Dijon, and tarragon, but you could just as easily aim for Greece, and use oregano, olives, and a few lemon slices.

 While the chicken thighs bake, they bathe the potatoes below in their fat and juices, which blend with the vinegar and mustard from the vinegar heavy vinaigrette, to provide a lovely seasoning and sauce for the dish.

-Herb Roasted Chicken Thighs with Potatoes Recipe
+Watch This Herb Roasted Chicken Thighs With Potatoes Recipe